mendersoftware/mender/README.md

 Where `target-arch` should match your device toolchain, for example `arm-linux-gnueabihf`

-Export an env variable for later use:
+Export an environment variable for later use:

 ```
 export LIBLZMA_INSTALL_PATH=$(pwd)/install